zawzaww/zawzaww.github.io/_drafts/storage-provisioning-k8s.md

 ## Background
 ### Introduction to Kubernetes Persistent Volumes

 Firstly, we need to understand basic concepts on Kubernetes *Persistent Volumes* and how Kubernetes creates and manages persistent volumes.
-So, we will learn the basics before we setup and configure storage provisioning on the Kubernetes platform.
+So, we will learn the basics before we setup and configure storage provisioners on the Kubernetes platform.

 Basically, Kubernetes has the following main two API resources to manage persistent storage.